vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 The following command should output the path of the main configuration file.
 Feel free to open and change settings if needed.
 :::

-### Vega wallet
+### Set up the Vega wallet
 We recommend you use an isolated key.
-Read the guide on how to isolate Vega wallet keys: [Isolate keys](../tools/vega-wallet/cli-wallet/latest/guides/isolate-keys.md)
+Read the guide on how to isolate Vega wallet keys: [Isolate keys](../../tools/vega-wallet/cli-wallet/latest/guides/isolate-keys.md)

 Give the node access to the key using the following command:
 ```